Pension fund leaders challenge McDonald's and others on buybacks

-BOSTON/LOS ANGELES (Reuters) - Four U.S. public pension fund officials on Wednesday warned that McDonald’s Corp and other companies may be jeopardizing their own futures by returning excessive amounts of cash to investors via share buybacks.
+BOSTON/LOS ANGELES, May 20 (Reuters) - Four U.S. public pension fund officials on Wednesday warned that McDonald’s Corp and other companies may be jeopardizing their own futures by returning excessive amounts of cash to investors via share buybacks.

 The statement by the fund officials marks the first time in which some of the nation’s biggest institutional investors have joined up to urge companies to rethink their focus on immediate returns and aim for long-term growth.